 Which delivers sooner?

-Which has better amenities?
+Which has fewer residences?

 Which is a better investment?